-(1) The pro forma and the pro forma as adjusted columns are based on the portfolio valuations of the Legacy Portfolio as of June 30, 2013 and also reflect distributions paid to the Legacy Investors after June 30, 2013 and the other recent events relating to the Legacy Portfolio set forth in "Summary-Recent Portfolio Developments."
+(1) Amounts are based on the portfolio valuations of the Legacy Portfolio as of June 30, 2013 and also reflect distributions paid to the Legacy Investors thereto and other recent events set forth in "Summary-Recent Portfolio Developments."

 (2) Our stockholders immediately prior to the pricing of this offering will bear any underwriting discounts and commissions (the sales load) and offering expenses through a reduction in the number of shares, and correspondingly, the value they will receive for their respective interests in the two SBIC-licensed subsidiaries we will acquire prior to pricing of this offering.
 See "Use of Proceeds."